leventarican/leventarican.github.io/content/android-ui.md

 * Whats the difference `ConstraintLayout` to `CoordinatorLayout`.
 * `RecyclerView` is a good choice for large list items.
 * You should also heard about `<include>` and `<merge>` layout tags for performance improving and __reusing__ of layouts.
+* Or if you want to use a navigation drawer in your app you can use the predefined `DrawerLayout`.

 # Links
 * https://developer.android.com/training/appbar